jahidcmt4/WP-Content-Protection-Plugin/readme.txt

 * This feature enables users to block unwanted traffic from accessing your website frontend and backend by Country.
 It helps to reduce spam and unwanted sign-ups quickly by preventing unwanted visitors from browsing an entire website.

-<strong>Privacy Policy : </strong>
-Disabled Source, Disabled Right Click and Content Protection uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
-This helps us to troubleshoot problems faster & make product improvements.

-Appsero SDK does not gather any data by default.
-The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
-We collect the data to ensure a great user experience for all our users.

-Integrating Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.

 == Installation ==

 1. Install Disabled Source, Disabled Right Click and Content Protection by uploading the `disabled-source-disabled-right-click-and-content-protection` directory to the `/wp-content/plugins/` directory.